Co-positivity of tensors and bounded from below conditions of CP conserving two-Higgs-doublet potential: Conclusions

 \section{Conclusions}

-In summary, we prove the analytical sufficient and necessary conditions of the vacuum stability conditions of 2HDM potential with explicit CP conservation.
+In summary, we prove the analytical sufficient and necessary conditions of the BFB conditions of 2HDM potential with explicit CP conservation.
 At the same time, for a 4th-order 2-dimensional symmetric tensor $\mathcal{A}(\rho,x)=(a_{ijkl})$ \eqref{eq:A} with two parameters $\rho\in[0,1]$ and $x\in[-1,1]$, the co-positivity is proved.
-Which first gives a argument methods to study the tensor with two parameters.